-Alcorr Double Wall Corrugated (DWC) Polyethylene (PE) Piping System for Gravity Flow (Non-Pressure) Applications — Drainage, Sewerage & Cross-Drainage
+Alcorr Double Wall Corrugated (DWC) Polyethylene (PE) Piping System for Gravity-Flow (Non-Pressure) Applications — Drainage, Sewerage & Cross-Drainage

 As part of the product marking system, the following information is generally marked on the body (outside) of the pipe: